ThomasPericoi/ASCIIPrinter/README.md

     printRandomAscii();

-OR by narrowing it down with a category.
+Or by narrowing it down with a category.

     printRandomAscii("character");